Recruitment privacy statement

 - to third parties that help us conduct pre-employment screenings; and

-The personal data that we collect from you may be transferred to, and stored at, a destination outside the European Economic Area (“EEA”).
-It may also be processed by individuals operating outside of the EEA who work for our affiliates or for one of our suppliers.
+The personal information that we collect from you may be transferred to, and stored at, a destination outside the European Economic Area (“EEA”) and/or outside your country of citizenship or residency.
+It may also be processed by individuals who work for our affiliates or for one of our suppliers.

-- the country that we send the data to might be approved by the European Commission as offering a sufficient level of protection;
+- the country that we send the information to might be approved by the European Commission or the relevant data protection authorities as offering a sufficient level of protection;

-You can obtain more details about the protection given to your personal data when it is transferred outside the EEA (including a copy of the standard data protection clauses which we have entered into with recipients of your personal data) by contacting us in accordance with the “Contacting us” section below.
+You can obtain more details about the protection given to your personal information when it is transferred outside the EEA (including a copy of the standard data protection clauses which we have entered into with recipients of your personal data) by contacting us via the methods described above.

-How long we hold your personal data for will vary.
+How long we hold your personal information for will vary.
 The retention period will be determined by the following criteria:

-- the purpose for which we are using your personal data – we will need to keep the data for as long as is necessary for that purpose;
+- the purpose for which we are using your personal information – we will need to keep the data for as long as is necessary for that purpose;

-- legal obligations – laws or regulation may set a minimum period for which we have to keep your personal data; and
+- whether we must comply with laws or regulation which set a minimum period for which we have to keep your personal information; and

-You have a number of legal rights in relation to the personal data that we hold about you.
+Under applicable data protection laws, you have a number of legal rights in relation to the personal information that we hold about you.
 These rights include to: